 Jenny works at Community Advice, a service based within Highbury Corner Magistrates Court.
 She provides a range of advice, information and support to court users.
 Jenny has a MSc in Psychology and as a qualified teacher, has considerable experience in the education sector.

-- Claire ElyHead of Innovative Practice
+- Claire ElyHead of Innovative Practice (Criminal Justice)

 Claire Ely is in charge of our innovative practice work.
 This currently involves areas of focus such as: youth diversion, problem solving courts, adult diversion, out of court disposals and community advice services.
 Claire has extensive frontline experience of the criminal justice system from her time as a probation officer.